siinem/RRC-60/README.md

 Codes of the experiments on RRC-60 dataset are presented in the repository.

-If you use RRC-60 dataset and the codes, please cite to:
+If you use RRC-60 dataset and the codes, please cite to [1].

-Sinem Aslan, Sebastiano Vascon, and Marcello Pelillo.
-"Two Sides of the Same Coin: Improved Ancient Coin Classification Using Graph Transduction Games."
-Pattern Recognition Letters (2019) (In Press)

 ------------------------------